spiral/docs/framework/contributing.md

 ## Documentation Improvements
 If you found any issue which is better to be covered in documentation please open related issue.
-Since i'm not native english speaker feel free to create pull requests for any typo.
+Since i'm not native english speaker feel free to create pull requests for any typo also.

 ## Critial Issues
 If you found something which should't be there or bug which opens a security hole please let me know immediately by email wolfy-j@spiralscout.com